 Since the launch of Hon Lik’s e-cigarette, the world has seen many improvements both in the hardware as well as the liquid being inhaled through the device.
 Also, now this habited called “Vaping” (Vap = short for vapour) and the instruments are called Vaping Devices.

 The new Hardware & Software

-As the name suggests, neither the battery nor liquid in such e-cigarette can be recharged or refilled.
-The cigarette has to be compulsorily disposed off once the battery is discharged or the liquid is exhausted.
+As the name suggests, neither the battery nor liquid in such an e-cigarette can be recharged or refilled.
+The cigarette has to be compulsorily disposed of once the battery is discharged or the liquid is exhausted.

-The advantage is not only that the device has a much longer life but one can even keep on experimenting with the flavours and nicotine levels.
-Also, one can get an option of doing away with the smoke producing Propylene Glycol (PG) as the base material.
-Like disposable e-cigarettes, rechargeable e-cigarette can also be made absolutely smokeless.
+The advantage is not only that the device has a much longer life but one can even keep on experimenting with the flavors and nicotine levels.
+Also, one can get an option of doing away with the smoke-producing Propylene Glycol (PG) as the base material.
+Like disposable e-cigarettes, the rechargeable e-cigarette can also be made absolutely smokeless.

-Within rechargeable e-cigarettes, higher capacity devices are also available.
-Called as a Vape Pen and Mods or Tank, these devices have increasingly larger storage capacity for the e-liquid and battery to last longer than conventional e-cigarettes.
-These high capacity devices are generally preferred by experienced users.
+Within rechargeable e-cigarettes, higher-capacity devices are also available.
+Called a Vape Pen and Mods or Tank, these devices have an increasingly larger storage capacity for the e-liquid and battery to last longer than conventional e-cigarettes.
+These high-capacity devices are generally preferred by experienced users.